araviind-p/OTP-verification-MERN/README.md

 # Secure Authentication and Authorization System
-How to Build a Secure and Scalable Authentication System with Express js and MongoDB With React js App!
+How to Build a Secure and Scalable Authentication System with Express js and MongoDB together With React js App?

 Welcome to the Secure Authentication and Authorization System!
-This project is a scalable and secure implementation of authentication and authorization using Node.js, Express.js, bcrypt, and MongoDB.
+This project is a scalable and secure implementation of authentication and authorization using Node.js, Express.js, bcrypt, MongoDB, and React js.
 It provides a robust foundation for managing user accounts, authentication, and access control in your web applications.
 Frontend is created using React js(npx-cra)

 ## Features

 - User registration with secure password hashing using bcrypt
-- User login with session-based authentication
+- User login with session-based authentication and authorization using JWT
-- Account activation via email confirmation
 - OTP verifictaion
+- Confirmation mail on successful registration
 - login with OTP
+- Update profile
+- Logout
+- Delete user account

 ## Installation